Death-Z/Death-Z/README.md

 - 🏁 I started learning programming in `2018`.
 - 💻 My first programming language was Python, but I don’t program in it anymore.
 - 🔧 Now my focus is to learn and improve my reverse engine skills.
-- 🎲 Fun fact: I love play rhythm games and listening to lofi songs.
+- 🎲 Fun fact, I love play rhythm games and listening to lofi songs.

 ### My Projects ⚙️